 Gemma is instructed to defend the full spectrum of sexual offences including rape, sexual assault, indecent images, sexual offences against children and historic allegations.

-Operation Linear (2016): Junior Counsel in an 8 week multiple defendant trial involving over 40 allegations of rape, trafficking, sexual assault and assault by penetration.
-A not guilty verdict was entered at half time.
+Operation Linear (2016): Junior Counsel; defending in a multiple defendant trial involving over 40 allegations of Rape, Trafficking, Sexual Assault and Assault by Penetration.
+Not guilty verdicts entered at half time.

 Gemma regularly undertakes cases involving serious violence, including violence in domestic settings and child cruelty.

-R v K (2016): Junior Prosecution Counsel in a murder case.
-The Defendant received a 20 year minimum tariff for stabbing his wife to death in the presence of children.
+R v K (2016): Murder; Junior Prosecution Counsel.
+The Defendant received a 20 year minimum tariff

 Gemma defends and prosecutes the full range of drug offences and has had particular success in defending cases of possession with intent to supply.

 R v E (2021): Defending in substantial drugs importation